 This is when the customers feel helpless at some important stage of their activity.
 Example – I cannot solve this homework question alone, or I cannot get started with this new product.
 This is exactly where omnichannel content should help them out.

-At Bashi Media, we understand the most important pain point of our customers is their lack of time to create high volumes of high quality organic content for their businesses, and that is where our services are the best solution.
+At Bashi Media, we understand the most important pain point of our customers.
+It is their lack of time to create high volumes of high-quality organic content for their businesses.
+And that is where our services are the best solution.